-Lump sum benefits from pension and retirement funds are limited to one third of the value of the fund, unless the remaining two thirds is equal to or less than R165 000 (R50 000 before 1 March 2016).
+Lump sum benefits from pension and retirement funds are limited to one third of the value of the fund, unless the remaining two thirds is equal to or less than R165 000.
 In effect, retirement fund values of R247 500 or less can be withdrawn as lump sum, with the balance available as an annuity.
 Currently lump sum withdrawals from provident funds are not subject to any limitations.
 From 1 March 2018 members under 55 will only be able to withdraw savings accumulated up to this date as a lump sum, plus one third of the balance accumulated after 1 March 2018.
-Members older than 55 on 1 March 2016 can continue to withdraw the full value of the fund as a lump sum.
+Members older than 55 on 1 March 2018 can continue to withdraw the full value of the fund as a lump sum.